OmniaAhmed292/Gobblet-game/README.md

 **1. Download:**
 - Download the project files from [link]()
 - Extract the files to your preferred location. <br>

 **2. Dependencies:**
 - No external libraries are required. <br>

 **3. Run the Game:**
 // TODO

 ### Game Modes:
 **1. Single-Player Mode:**
-* **Easy Mode:**
+**a.
+Easy Mode:**
   - AI opponent makes random moves.
   - Suitable for casual gameplay.

-* **Hard Mode:**
+**b.
+Hard Mode:**
   - AI opponent uses alpha-beta pruning to make optimal moves.
   - A challenge for experienced players.

 **2. Two-Player Mode:**
 - Play against a friend on the same computer.